90dy/typescript-template-engine/vscode-extension/README.md

 ### Using Custom Extensions

-You can use any file extension with the `ext` function:
+You can use any literals with the `ext` function:

 ```typescript
 import { ext } from "@tmpl/core";